hanami/guides/content/v2.0/application/settings.md

 ### Accessing settings within components

-To access settings within one of your components, use Hanami's Deps mixin:
+To access settings within one of your components, use the Deps mixin:

 ```ruby
 # app/analytics/send_event.rb